nliautaud/trakttvstats/README.md

 On search results, lists, etc. the translation occur only when hovering the posters, to minimize loads.

+## Options

+Stats options :

+- Ratings to hide from chart : a comma separated list of ratings (from 1 to 10) to hide from the related chart.
+May be useful if some of your ratings aren't reliable (ex. too many 5's ?).

+Additional links :

+Website names separated by commas (ex. allocine,criticker)

-The following options are available :
+Translation options :

+- TMDb API Key (required)
 - ISO 639-1 language code (required)
-- TMDb API Key (required)
 - Always switch languages on mouse hover : by default the translations replace the english ones.
 With this option the translations are visible only when hovering a poster.
     - Display the translation first on shows pages : if the previous option is active, display anyway the ranslated data of a show page first, and show the english data on hover.
 - Localize backdrops : display localized background images on show pages